Kristopher38/OC-Von-Neumann-probe/README.md

   - [ ] Storage and retrieval of crafting recipes with some data structure
   - [ ] Crafting through standardized API without crafting area preparations (only making sure the robot has enough ingredients for crafting the desired recipe and amount of items
 - [ ] Tree chopping
-  - [ ] Recognizing trees from map data with structure recognizer algorithm
+  - [ ] Recognizing trees from map data
   - [ ] Chopping trees efficiently, similar to how ore mining works
 - [ ] Farming crops required for making a copy
-  - [ ] Acquiring cacti and sugar canes
-  - [ ] Choosing appropriate area for a farm field
+  - [ ] Choosing/building appropriate area for a farm field
   - [ ] Making an efficient farming pattern and planting crops
   - [ ] Estimating how much time will it take for the crops to grow
   - [ ] Checking crop growth periodically when the robot is near and on the surface